Legal case studies

 The stories behind children’s rights cases

 CRIN's case studies illustrate how strategic litigation works in practice by asking the people involved about their experience.
-Through this collection of stories, we hope to depict the human side of strategic litigation by revealing how, why and by whom violations were taken to court.
 We aim to cover a wide range of violations and jurisdictions, and publicise little-known cases.
 From reporting on cases challenging the death penalty and access to education, to those involving forced marriage and corporal punishment, we hope to learn from lawyers and campaigners from across the globe so we can effect positive change in the future.

 Accused of murdering her husband of five months when aged just 13, Maimuna Abdulmumini was sentenced to death by a court in Nigeria.
 After a legal battle lasting six years, lawyers from Avocats Sans Frontieres (ASF) successfully worked to secure a reprieve, but her future remains uncertain.

 Nubians have lived in Kenya for more than a century, but are not considered Kenyan nationals.
 As such, they face serious restrictions when it comes to gaining access to basic amenities like health care and education.
 In the case of Nubian Minors v.
 Kenya, the second-class status of Nubians in Kenya was challenged.

 17-year-olds occupy a strange place in English law.
 They can't drink or get married without their parent's consent, but the moment they enter police custody, they are treated like an adult.
 This is the story of one London teenager who looked to challenge this legal anomaly in the High Court, and the campaign he helped set in motion.